GiladMeirson/CreateNN/README.md

-# Create Neural-Network With out know code !
+# Create Neural-Network without know code !

 This is a brief description of your project.